logicalsteps/ether-dev/README.md

     ![](images/parityui-1.png)
     2. Click the check box shown, next at the bottom right corner a pop message appears.
 Select **APPROVE**
     3. Now select **Parity Wallet** icon
-    4. The Parity UI will appear like the image below having 10 accounts with 100 ether each.
+    4. The Parity UI will appear like the image below having 10 accounts with 100 eth each.
     ![](images/ParityUI.png)
+    5. With reference to the above image, Accounts from A1 to A5 are unlocked, but remaining accounts from A5 are locked.
+The password which is used for unlocking the accounts is Blank password.
+    6. Transactions can be made with Accounts from A1 to A5 as they are unlocked, But we need to **Approve** each transaction which are made from A5 to remaining accounts.

 2. Open http://remix.ethereum.org under **RUN** go to **Environment** field and select **Web3 Provider** from the drop down list.
 3. It prompts for dialog box saying **Are you sure you want to connect to an ethereum node?** select **OK**
 4. Now provide the Web3 Provider Endpoint url which is displayed in your terminal for Remix IDE (eg: http://172.31.21.36:8545) and select **OK**
-5. Remix is now connected to you dev nodes, where it displays all the 10 accounts created under Accounts field in drop down showing all the accounts having 100 ether each.
+5. Remix is now connected to you dev nodes, where it displays all the 10 accounts created under Accounts field in drop down showing all the accounts having 100 eth each.
+6. Solidity contracts can be created using Parity UI or in Remix IDE

 ![](images/RemixIDE.png)

-### Stop the Ethereum Blockchain (Parity)
+### Stop the Ethereum Blockchain

     ether-dev stop